dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

       });
     });

 We will go through this step by step.
 First we need to know what files we have that we can read for data.
 For this we read the contents of the csv_data directory.
-Once that is done the callback that we pass will be called with two parameters (ignore erros for now).
+Once that is done the callback that we pass will be called with two parameters (ignore errors for now).
 Parameter that we called files will contain an array (collection) of all the files in that directory.
 We are half way there!

 Next we use .forEach method that all arrays in javascript have.
 This method/function will call function passed to eat on each element of the array, what this means is that function we pass is called once for every file name.
-Next we readFile, this tell node to read all of content of the file (do not worry about 'urf-8' for now).
+Next we readFile, this tell node to read all of content of the file (do not worry about 'utf-8' for now).
 The last parameter is another callback, this one will be called when file is read into memory.

 In this last callback we just print out the contents of the file.
 Rerun node index.js and you should see all of the file contents printed out.

 Ok we are close
 ---------------

 Pieces are falling into place.
 We have user name, we have data from files, we have data structure to store data.
 Next we put the file reading and our data structure together.
-Replace console.log with code to parse a csv file and add names into our datastructure (peopleDictionary)
+Replace console.log with code to parse a csv file and add names into our data structure (peopleDictionary)

      var names = data.split(',');     //separating string in the file based on comas names.forEach( function (name) { //execute code for each name